-The Fire Department Training Division consists of three (3) full-time fire instructors and one (1) part-time fire instructor.
-The Training Division is a component of the Technical Services division and is located within the Fire Department Headquarters on Settingdown Road.
+The Fire Department Training Division consists of a training chief, three (3) full-time fire instructors and one (1) part-time fire instructor and is located within the Fire Department Headquarters on Settingdown Road.
 Training facilities include: a classroom for small classes, an auditorium for large classes, library, a two-story live fire training facility, a five-story training tower (for rappelling, search/rescue, etc), a vehicle fire simulator, above/below grade confined space facilities, ventilation simulator, and a pump drafting pit.

 Annually, each career firefigher is required by Georgia state law to attend 120 hours of Fire/EMS related training.
 Beyond the state minimum of 120 hours we require an additional 120 hours for a total of 240 hours of annual fire-related training.
 The Training Division is responsible for approving and tracking the training hours of each employee.
 This training can be attained through departmental level training, classes at the Georgia Public Safety Training Center, the National Fire Academy, national or state fire related conferences, and other accepted training methodologies.